What is meant by research, scholarship, and creativity?

-Research, scholarship and creativity may be defined broadly as any self-directed work that enables individual students or small groups of students to explore an issue of interest to them and to communicate the results to others.
-The projects involve inquiry, design, investigation, research, analysis, scholarship, discovery, application, writing and/or performance, depending on the topic.
-Each field may approach research, scholarship and creativity in its own way and with its own emphases.
+Research, scholarship, and creativity may be defined as any self-directed work that enables individual students or small groups of students to explore an issue of interest to them and communicate the results to others.
+The projects involve inquiry, design, investigation, research, analysis, scholarship, discovery, application, writing, and/or performance, depending on the topic.
+Each field may approach research, scholarship, and creativity in its way and with its emphasis.

 Who is eligible to participate?

-Do abstracts need to be lab research only or are case reports/clinical work/literature reviews allowed to be submitted as well?
+Do abstracts need to be lab research only or are case reports/clinical work/literature reviews allowed to be submitted?

 Abstracts may describe basic, educational, or clinical research.
 Literature reviews will also be accepted.
-In addition, all abstracts should include mention of quantitative/qualitative data and analysis.
+In addition, all abstracts should mention quantitative/qualitative data and analysis.

-What is the deadline for submissions and do you take late entries?
+What is the deadline for abstract submission and do accept late entries?

-Does this need to be a presentation of a project created by a single author/researcher, or can collaborative projects be presented by more than one person?
+Does this need to be a presentation of a project created by a single author/researcher or can more than one person present collaborative projects?

 Presentations may be either individually or collaboratively created.
-There is no limit on the number of authors involved in a project to be presented.
-However, due to time constraints no more than three students may make an oral presentation.
-Students must include a faculty mentor on their project development and presentation.
+There is no limit to the number of authors involved in a project to be presented.
+However, no more than three students may make an oral presentation due to time constraints.
+Students must include a faculty mentor in their project development and presentation.

-I am not the first author on the research.
+I am not the first author of the research.
 Can I still submit an abstract?